-Aligning LLMs with Human Preferences Despite the excellent generalization capabilities, LLMs suffer from generating outputs that deviate from human expectations due to the significant amount of inappropriate content existing in unfiltered training data.
+Aligning LLMs with Human Preferences Foundational large language models are pre-trained on extensive textual corpora (Brown et al., 2020; Chowdhery et al., 2022; Touvron et al., 2023a), which equips LLMs with world knowledge and facilitates their deployment in professional applications.
+Despite their excellent performance, LLMs suffer from generating outputs that deviate from human expectations (e.g., harmful responses and illegal suggestions) due to the significant amount of inappropriate content existing in unfiltered training data.
 To tackle this issue, a line of work focuses on aligning LLMs with human values (Xu et al., 2020b; Ouyang et al., 2022; Bai et al., 2022; Go et al., 2023; Korbak et al., 2023).
-Specifically, Ouyang et al. (2022) align LLMs by using reinforcement learning from human feedback (Christiano et al., 2017; Stiennon et al., 2020) to fine-tune pre-trained LLM with human preferences as the reward signal, which reduces the generation of toxic content.
-Bai et al. (2022) train a less harmful system through the specification of a short list of principles and further improve the human-judged performance by introducing chain-of-thought style reasoning (Wei et al., 2022) in fine-tuning stage.
-In addition to aligning LLMs in the fine-tuning stage, Korbak et al. (2023) propose pertaining LLMs with alternative objectives that guide them to generate text aligned with human preferences and significantly reduce the generation of undesirable content by using conditional training (Keskar et al., 2019).
+Specifically, Ouyang et al. (2022) align the LLM by using reinforcement learning from human feedback (RLHF (Christiano et al., 2017; Stiennon et al., 2020)) to fine-tune pre-trained LLM with human preferences as the reward signal, which reduces the generation of toxic content.
+Bai et al. (2022) train a less harmful system through the specification of a short list of principles and further improve the human-judged performance by introducing chainof-thought style reasoning (Wei et al., 2022) in both supervised-learning and reinforcement-learning stage.
+Go et al. (2023) consider aligning LLMs as approximating a target distribution representing some desired behavior and accordingly propose a new framework for fine-tuning LLMs to approximate any target distribution through f-divergences minimization.
+In addition to aligning LLMs in the fine-tuning stage, Korbak et al. (2023) propose pertaining LLMs with alternative objectives that guide them to generate text aligned with human preferences and significantly reduce the rate of generating undesirable content by using conditional training (Keskar et al., 2019).

-Alignment-breaking Attacks and defenses in LLMs Although various alignment strategies have been developed to steer LLMs to generate content complying with human ethical principles, an emerging class of alignment-breaking attacks (i.e., jailbreak attacks) can still bypass safeguards and elicit LLMs to generate harmful and toxic responses (Li et al., 2023; Shen et al., 2023; Yuan et al., 2023; Cao et al., 2023; Kang et al., 2023;

-Zou et al., 2023), which poses significant threats to the practical deployment of LLMs.
-In particular, inspired by traditional computer security, Kang et al. (2023) adapt obfuscation, code injection/payload splitting, and visualization attacks to LLMs, leading to the generation of content containing hate speech, phishing attacks, and scams.
-Instead of manually crafting adversarial prompts, Zou et al. (2023) automatically produce transferable adversarial suffixes by using greedy and gradient-based search to maximize the probability of generating an affirmative response.
-AutoDAN (Liu et al., 2023) also can automatically generate jailbreak prompts through a genetic algorithm with a handcrafted jailbreak prompt as initialization.
-TAP (Mehrotra et al., 2023) iteratively refine the candidate attack prompts using tree-of-thought reasoning.
+Alignment-breaking Attacks and defenses in LLMs Although various alignment strategies have been developed to steer LLMs to generate content complying with human ethical principles, an emerging class of alignment-breaking attacks (i.e., jailbreak attacks) can still bypass safeguards and elicit LLMs to generate harmful and toxic responses (Wolf et al., 2023; Li et al., 2023; Shen et al., 2023; Yuan et al., 2023; Wei et al., 2023; Zou et al., 2023), which poses significant threats to the practical deployment of LLMs.
+In particular, inspired by traditional computer security, Kang et al. (2023) adapt obfuscation, code injection/payload splitting, and visualization attacks to the LLMs, leading to the generation of content containing hate speech, phishing attacks, and scams.
+Wei et al. (2023) hypothesize that competing objectives and mismatched generalization are two failure modes of safety training in LLMs and craft effective jailbreak attacks by leveraging the two failure modes.
+Instead of manually crafting adversarial prompts, Zou et al. (2023) automatically produce transferable adversarial suffixes by using greedy and gradient-based search methods to maximize the probability of generating an affirmative response.
+Yuan et al. (2023) bypass the safety alignment through dialogue encryption.
+Shen et al. (2023) systematically analyzes the characteristics of jailbreak prompts in the wild and presents that jailbreak prompts have evolved to be more stealthy and effective with reduced length, increased toxicity, and semantic shift.
 Note that some concurrent works also aim to defend against alignment-breaking attacks: Kumar et al. (2023) provides a verifiable safety guarantee by enumerating all possible partially erased input and using a safety filter to identify the harmfulness of the input content.
-LLM self-defense (Helbling et al., 2023) simply utilizes itself or another LLM to detect if its own response is harmful.
 Jain et al. (2023) propose to detect adversarial prompts by checking if the perplexity of the prompt is greater than a threshold.
-We defer more discussion and comparison with concurrent defense methods in Appendix F and G.